s77rt/multicapconverter/README.md

 - Supports cap/pcap/pcapng [BETA: pcapng]
 - Supports combined cap/pcap/(pcapng?) files
 - Supports gz compressed cap/pcap/pcapng files
-- Output hccapx files can be grouped
-- Output hccapx files can be filtered
+- Export as hccapx (hashcat mode = 2500)
+- Export as hcwpax (hashcat mode = 22000)
-- Output only authentication handshakes or all handshakes
+- Export only authenticated handshakes or all handshakes
+- Output hccapx files can be filtered/grouped

 ## Examples
 We have a capture file 'capture.cap' which includes 4 handshakes: